• Skip to primary navigation

 After this, you will no longer find the Photos App using Face Detection to identify and group people in Photos.

-If you happen to change your mind, you can Enable Face Detection and Recognition back on your computer by repeating the steps above and moving the People toggle to ON position.
+If you happen to change your mind, you can Enable Face Detection and Recognition back on your device by moving the People toggle to ON position.

 2. Disable Face Recognition in Windows Hello Login

-Windows Hello provides the option to login using Face ID.
-If you are not impressed or do not want to use Face ID, you can easily disable this feature by going Sign-in Options page.
+Windows Hello provides the option to login to the computer by using Face ID.
+If you do not want to use Face ID, you can disable this feature by opening settings app and navigating to the Sign-in Options page.

 3. Disable Biometric Devices Using Device Manager